 Graduate Student Support Program (GSSP)

 The Graduate Student Support Program (GSSP) is a competitive fellowship opportunity sponsored by the Office of Research and Graduate Education, in the School of Veterinary Medicine.
-The fellowship program supports graduate stipend for students with or without a veterinary degree who are working on their research project required for degree completion.
+The fellowship program provides funding for graduate students with or without a veterinary degree who are working on their research project required for degree completion.
 Applicants must be actively engaged in obtaining the Doctor of Philosophy (PhD) or Master's (MS) degree or a research-based Master of Preventive Veterinary Medicine (MPVM).

-"To seek, secure, and grant stipend support on a competitive basis to the most outstanding individuals seeking advanced scientific training degrees in a specific field of biomedical sciences and whose primary research mentor has an appointment in the School of Veterinary Medicine"
+"To seek, secure, and grant support on a competitive basis to the most outstanding individuals seeking advanced scientific training degrees in a specific field of biomedical sciences and whose primary research mentor has an appointment in the School of Veterinary Medicine"

 Through this mission, the GSSP hopes to contribute substantively to the national need for advanced scientific training, especially in areas that benefit animal and human health.
 The ultimate goal of the GSSP is to develop scientific leaders of the future that participate as academicians and/or clinical scientists with strong independent research program(s).

 - insure reliable and consistent funding, and

 - develop mentors and academic role-models.

 Please contact the SVM Graduate Student Support Program at email@example.com with any questions or concerns.